dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 yarn dev
 ```

-❓ EC: What is `yarn dev` doing here?

 Take a look around the project now.
 There is a `src` folder similar to our react project.
 There is a `package.json` and the usual `.eslintrc`, `.babelrc`.
 Poke around the `scripts` part of the `package.json` file.
-Note that it is a little different.
+Note that it is a little different from our react package file.
+EC: What is `yarn dev` doing here?

 ## Intro Express

-[Express](https://expressjs.com/) is a web framework for Node.js.
+[Express](https://expressjs.com/) is a **server side** web framework for Node.js.
 What it does for us is provide a way to listen for and respond to incoming web requests.
 Today, we will be creating API endpoints to respond to certain CRUD-style requests.

 Take a look through the current `src/server.js` file.
 This is the entry point for the app.
 Just like `index.js` has been in our frontend app (the names of these are arbitrary).
 Note how we are setting the route: